Our MTh in Scripture and Theology, validated by The Open University, is designed with two purposes in mind: depth and flexibility.

-Secondly, we want to offer maximum flexibility of delivery to accommodate the busy and ever changing routines of those in church leadership.
-So you may choose to study modules over an intensive few days on campus or over a more extended period in some of our off-campus Learning Communities.
+Secondly, the MTh is tailored for those in existing ministry, work or academic positions.
+If you are in full-time ministry, you can choose to study over an intensive few days on campus or over a more extended period in our off-campus Learning Communities.

 |Biblical Studies||Theological and Historical Studies||Ministerial Practice|